Lyukov/notes_enhancement/README.md

 `--sigma SIGMA` is the parameter for Gaussian filter (required for uniform lighting),

-`--thrs LOW HIGH` are two thresholds for contrast stretching.
-They specify how many pixels (in percent) will be black and non-white, respectively,
+`--thrs LOW HIGH` are two thresholds for contrast stretching,

 `--format FMT` is the format of output image.

-# Examples:
+## Examples:

 ![Example1](examples/1.jpg)